 Many seniors will pay for the bulk of home healthcare costs with Medicare.
 Medicaid may cover some other services.

 Most states require home healthcare agencies to be licensed by the state to bill for Medicare and Medicaid so, you’ll want to check and make sure the agency is able to accept your form of payment.
 If the agency isn’t licensed for Medicare, you’ll want to ask the reason.

 Most states regularly review licensed home healthcare agencies.
 You may want to ask when the last review was and where you can get a copy of it.
 If you can’t get a copy right away, check with your state health department and see if you can get a copy there.

 Home health care agencies typically get referrals from doctors, hospital discharge planners, social workers, and other professionals.
 Ask where the agency gets most of their referrals from and use them as references to check for credibility.

 Ask the agency representative if they have privacy practices and if you can get a copy of them.
 Your loved one’s confidentiality is an important consideration.

-If you decide to contract with the agency, what is the process for applying?
-How are things handled when you decide to terminate services for any reason?
+- How are things handled if I decide to terminate services for any reason?